SargeyWargey/Homoothya/Story/Drafts/Chapter_21.md

 The sound of boulders crushing bone.

-The ricochets singing off stone deep in the cave where it was too dark to see but not too dark to die.
+The ricochets singing off stone deep in the cave, where it was too dark to see but not too dark to die.

 The silence that followed.

 And the knowledge that I had guided them there.
 Had brought death to my people.
-Had walked at the front of the column showing soldiers the way.
+Had walked at the front of the column, showing soldiers the way.

 I was Hoomothya.
 The only survivor.